shanegibney/Euler-First-Order-ODE-s/README.md

 [gh-pages](https://shanegibney.github.io/Euler-First-Order-ODE-s/)

-Uses the vue.js 2.2.2 framework and JavaScript library math.js 3.10.0

 This code will solve the simplest first order, ordinary differential equations using the Euler method.

-Next: I hope to add a graph of the approximated result using D3.js
+Note: Issue exists where the function as a product of x and y i.e. f'(x)=xy

+## Libraries and frameworks
+- vue.js 2.2.2
+- math.js 3.10.0
+- bootstrap 3.3.7
+- d3.js v3